lionello/TIdalSocial/README.md

 For more details about the inner working of the algorithm, please check the excelent blog post by @benfred on https://www.benfrederickson.com/matrix-factorization/

 The frontend is written in HTML and [TypeScript](https://www.typescriptlang.org) and uses [Vue.js](https://vuejs.org).
-The backend is also written in TypeScript, but POSTs requests to a Python Flask server for the actual recommendations.
+The backend is also written in TypeScript, runs on [NodeJS](https://nodejs.org/), but `POST`s requests to a local Python 3 Flask server for the actual recommendations.